Go up to the ICS HW page (md) | view one-page version

 There are many parts of this assignment where it is easy to get stuck.
 You can look at the troubleshooting section, and the end of this page, for some hints.
 We provide a lot of details in each section – try reading through those again.
 We know it’s a lot to read (and to read repeatedly), but one can easily miss something the first time (or two) through it.

 This program must run on the Cyber Range account.
 You are welcome to develop it on your own machine, but make sure it works there before you submit it.
 And if it isn’t working on your machine, try it on the Cyber Range to see if that allows it to work.
+See the Rootkits assignment for how to sign into the Virginia Cyber Range, if you have not already done so in previous assignments.
+You should use the same Linux environment from the last assignment.
+For tips on getting data in and out of the Cyber Range, see here.

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
+So far there aren’t any significant changes to report.

 We will be using the Virginia Cyber Range at https://www.virginiacyberrange.org/.
 This site allows you to run a remote virtual environment; we are using Ubunmtu 22.04.